Philippines men's national basketball team: Early years

-Birth of the Asian championships
+Asian Championship

 Starting in 1960, the Asian Basketball Championship was held to determine Asia's participants in the Olympics and the World Championships.
 Qualifying for the Asian Championship was by subzone, or by the ranking in the most recent tournament; in this case, with the Philippines being the strongest team in Southeast Asia, the country will qualify easily for the continental championship, even if they failed to qualify via rankings from the previous tournament.
 The inaugural Asian Championship was held in Manila.

 With an Asian Championship, the Philippines qualified for the 1960 Olympics.
 In Rome, the Philippines did not qualify for the medal round, but did beat Spain in the preliminaries, ultimately finishing 11th out of 16 nations.
 The country was supposed to host the 1963 World Championship, but President Diosdado Macapagal refused to allow players from Yugoslavia and other communist countries to enter the country.
 This caused the Philippines, despite winning the Asian Championships, to qualify via a pre-Olympic tournament, in which they were unsuccessful.

 In the fifth championship at Bangkok, the Philippines finished third, after a one-point loss against Japan, and an 86–95 loss against South Korea.